gema-arta/heiwa/README.md

 </details>

 - [ ] Create a fast, flexible, and futuristic package manager.
-- [ ] Build an auto build systems.
+- [ ] Create an auto build systems.
 - [ ] Packaging, make it usable but with the aim of not being big.
+When?
+Idk.

 > Always W.I.P, since this is hobbyist.
 A radical experiments.